Nelson W. Aldrich: Interests

 Aldrich was very active in the Freemasons and was Treasurer of the Grand Lodge of Rhode Island.

 He developed an elaborate country estate in the Warwick Neck section of Warwick, Rhode Island.
 The estate is now known as the Aldrich Mansion and is owned by the Roman Catholic Diocese of Rhode Island.

 Death and burial

-He died on April 16, 1915, in New York City, and was buried in Swan Point Cemetery in Providence, Rhode Island.
+He died of a apopleptic stroke at his home on Fifth Avenue in New York City on April 16, 1915.
+He had been in good health until he suffered an "attack of indigestion" the previous night.

+A funeral service held on April 18, led by Bishop James De Wolf Perry at Grace Church in Providence.
+The honorary pallbearers were former president William Howard Taft, George P. Wetmore, Henry F. Lippitt, Charles P. Briggs, Frank K. Sturgis, George Fisher Baker, and Henry Pomeroy Davison.
+It was also attended by Senator LeBaron B. Colt, Governor Robert Livingston Beeckman, former governors Charles W. Lippitt, Aram J. Pothier, and Daniel Russell Brown, and former senator Jonathan Chace.
+He was buried at Providence's Swan Point Cemetery.

 Legacy

 The Nelson W. Aldrich House on 110 Benevolent Street in Providence serves as the headquarters for the Rhode Island Historical Society.

 The Aldrich Middle School in Warwick, Rhode Island is named in his honor.

 Aldrich Residence Hall at The University of Rhode Island in Kingston, R.I. is named in his honor.

 Aldrich Hall at Harvard Business School in Boston, MA was made possible through a gift from John D. Rockefeller and is named in honor of his father-in-law, Nelson W. Aldrich.

+The Nelson W. Aldrich papers are housed at the Rockefeller Archive Center in Sleepy Hollow, New York.